thuduc/jdplus-main-java2python/README.md

 # jdplus-main-cpp2python
-JDemetra+ (C++ tool for seasonal adjustment and time series analysis) code conversion to Python using Claude Code
+JDemetra+ (Java tool for seasonal adjustment and time series analysis) code conversion to Python using Claude Code